 Support for working parents

-Mizuho offers several programs, above and beyond those required by law, to minimize work–related obstacles to childbirth and raising children, such as childcare leave until the child reaches age two, and reduced working hours until the child reaches the third grade of elementary school (about age 8–9).
-In addition, Mizuho supports working parents by offering childcare centers on workplace premises, and by holding seminars and providing handbooks targeted at both parents and management.
+Mizuho offers several programs, above and beyond those required by law, to minimize work–related obstacles to having and raising children, such as childcare leave until the child reaches age two, and reduced working hours until the child reaches the third grade of elementary school (about age 8 to 9).
+In addition, we support working parents by offering childcare centers on workplace premises, and by holding seminars and providing handbooks targeted at both parents and management.

 By encouraging male employees to take childcare leave, we aim to enable these employees to achieve a better work–life balance and to reduce the disproportionate amount of childcare responsibility that tends to be taken on by women.
 Our belief is that a strong commitment to achieving a healthy work–life balance leads to a more productive workplace.

 Given the limited number of daycare centers for children in Japan today, Mizuho has set up the on–site childcare center "Mizuho Kids Gajumaru" in its Uchisaiwaicho Head Office Building, which many employees are making use of as they return to work.

 Mizuho has created a handbook explaining our childbirth and childcare support systems in order to encourage employees to make use of these systems, and to support a smooth return to work.
 A Work–Life Balance Support Handbook has also been created for management to guide their efforts to provide work–life balance support for members of their team.
 We also introduced a childcare handbook for male employees to encourage their greater participation in childcare.